 - an advanced degree in digital libraries (2005);

 - a master of science in bioinformatics with an emphasis on managing biological information (2007);

 - leading publications (The Bulletin of the Center for Children's Books, Library Trends); and

-- cutting-edge research centers (the Center for Digital Inclusion, The Center for Children's Books, and the Center for Informatics Research in Science and Scholarship).
+- cutting-edge research centers (The Center for Children's Books and the Center for Informatics Research in Science and Scholarship).

 Students may pursue comprehensive educational offerings, including MS/LIS, MS/IM, and PhD degrees and a Certificate of Advanced Study (CAS), with the opportunity to specialize through such programs as the MS in Bioinformatics and the CAS in Digital Libraries.
 Our award-winning Leep online learning option has paved the way in online education and graduated more than six hundred students.

 Based on figures collected during academic year 2017-2018, the School enrolled 901 students for which demographics are available by program selected, gender, and geographic location.